Africa Digital Media Institute

 Are ADMI qualifications recognised in Tanzania?

 Yes.
-ADMI diplomas carry EU-accredited credits through Woolf University (ECTS system), recognised internationally.
+ADMI diplomas carry ECTS credits as a member college of Woolf, recognised internationally.
 Tanzania's creative and media industries value practical, internationally accredited qualifications.

 How do I travel from Dar es Salaam to ADMI?